 Next you’re going to add in some onion and garlic, cook that up a few minutes and then throw in some flour.

 Stir the flour and the mushroom mixture until it’s all well coated and then let it cook while stirring for about 5 minutes.
 You’re pot will turn pretty brown like this…

-Then add in the marsala wine to deglaze the pan, scraping up all the brown stuff off the bottom as the wine cooks down.
+Then add marsala wine to deglaze the pan, scraping up all the brown stuff off the bottom as the wine cooks down.

-Pour in 3 1/2 cups of milk, whisk it together so there’s no lumps from the flour and then let it simmer for 10 minutes.
+Pour in some milk and whisk it together so there’s no lumps from the flour and then let it simmer for 10 minutes.

 Add in shredded muenster cheese, dijon mustard and the worcestershire sauce.

 All that’s left to do is add your cooked pasta and the shredded chicken.